Two petrol stations near the Welsh border.

 The northern one is positioned at the Gledrid Roundabout making it accessible to both sides.
 It has a large lorry parking area known as Chirk Truckstop.

-Catering: The Lazy Kettle (southern site)
+Catering: The Lazy Kettle (at roundabout site)

 Short stay customer parking is available for cars at both sites.

 Short stay HGV parking is available at The Lazy Kettle and is free for the first 2 hours after which HGVs must pay £22 per 24 hour period.

 Prices are paid in the café, and can be paid using GBP, Euros, using fuel cards or SNAP.